kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Transition to Customer Analytics

-Customer data drives many applications.
+Customer data drives many applications
-Prediction meets behavior.
+Prediction meets behavior
 Next we examine customer analytics

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.